 Students who have witnessed or been victimized by harassment/bias statements/actions or bullying should report the incident immediately to a teacher, counselor, and/or an administrator.
 For detailed information regarding district policy 5512 Harassment, Intimidation, and Bullying please visit the Montgomery Township School District website.

-If you would like to file a formal complaint regarding Harassment, Intimidation, and Bullying, please contact Kathleen M. Scotti at kscotti@mtsd.us.
+If you would like to file a formal complaint regarding Harassment, Intimidation, and Bullying, please contact your appropriate building principal: